ARgorithm/toolkit/docs/docs/tutorials/config.md

 # Creating your configuration file

 The `.config.json` plays an important role in creating argorithms.
-It stores metadata and useful information that can be used to manage, run and customise input to argorithm.
-In this tutorial, we will be covering the .config.json step by step created using `configure` command.
-So lets get started.
-We'll be creating a `sample.config.json` for `sample.py`
+It stores metadata and other information that can be used to manage, run and customise the input to the argorithm.
+In this tutorial, we will be covering the step by step creation of .config.json using `configure` command.
+So, let's get started.
+We'll be creating a `sample.config.json` for `sample.py`.

 <div class="termy">